HL7/fhir-ipa/input/pagecontent/fetching.md

 Servers SHALL

-* Implement the required resource types Patient, AllergyIntolerance, Condition, ?
+* Implement the required resource types Patient, AllergyIntolerance, Condition, MedicationRequest, Medication, Encounter, Immunization, Observation, Procedure
- * note that this does not mean that a patient always has items, but that they server is able to return them if the patient requests that they be provided
+ * Note that this does not mean that a patient always has items, but that they server is able to return them if the patient requests that they be provided.
+See [Must-support](conformance.html#must-support) for additional information.
-* todo